 I am part of the School’s Philosophy team.

 My main research and teaching interests are in existentialism, feminist philosophy, phenomenology, psychoanalysis, and philosophy of imagination.

 I also work at the intersection of phenomenology and feminist philosophy.
-I have published papers on the gendered politics of shame and the meanings that are projected onto women's bodies, and I have a book chapter in press, which draws upon recent research in aesthetics on the phenomenon of ‘imaginative resistance’ in order to provide a feminist critique of Fifty Shades of Grey.
+I have published papers on the gendered politics of shame, women's psychological oppression, and the meanings that are projected onto women's bodies, as well as a book chapter that draws upon recent research into the phenomenon of ‘imaginative resistance’ to provide a feminist critique of Fifty Shades of Grey.